 About Tissue Analytics

 Tissue Analytics, Inc. develops artificial intelligence-powered software solutions that serve clinicians, industry, and research stakeholders in various therapy areas.
 The platform uses best-in-class machine learning and computer vision to optimize documentation workflows and improve the quality of electronic medical records (EMR) data.
-Tissue Analytics, Inc. deploys its wound management software via industry-leading SMART on FHIR integrations with Epic, Cerner, Allscripts, and others.
+Tissue Analytics, Inc. deploys its wound management software via industry-leading SMART on FHIR integrations with the Nation’s Leading Hospital Information System and Electronic Health Record Providers.
 Tissue Analytics, Inc. was incorporated in 2014 and is based in Baltimore, Maryland, with a satellite office in Kansas City, Missouri.